 Identity Permission Class

-Defines the identity permission for the URL from which the code originates.
+Defines the identity permission for the Web site from which the code originates.
 This class cannot be inherited.

-[System.Runtime.InteropServices.ComVisible(true)] [System.Serializable] public sealed class UrlIdentityPermission : System.Security.CodeAccessPermission
+[System.Runtime.InteropServices.ComVisible(true)] [System.Serializable] public sealed class SiteIdentityPermission : System.Security.CodeAccessPermission

-http://www.fourthcoffee.com/process/*.
-URLs can also contain a wildcard ("*") prefix at the dot delimiter.
-For example, the URL name string
+Sites can be matched exactly, or by a wildcard ("*") prefix at the dot delimiter.
+For example, the site name string

 Starting with the .NET Framework 4, identity permissions are not used.

-In the .NET Framework versions 1.0 and 1.1, demands on the identity permissions are effective even when the calling assembly is fully trusted.
+In the .NET Framework versions 1.0 and 1.1, demands on the identity permissions are effective, even when the calling assembly is fully trusted.
 That is, although the calling assembly has full trust, a demand for an identity permission fails if the assembly does not meet the demanded criteria.
 Starting with the .NET Framework version 2.0, demands for identity permissions are ineffective if the calling assembly has full trust.
-That is, a demand for an identity always succeeds, regardless of the identity of the assembly, if the assembly has been granted full trust.
 This assures consistency for all permissions, eliminating the treatment of identity permissions as a special case.

 In versions of the .NET Framework before the .NET Framework 4, you could use the CodeAccessPermission.Deny method to prevent inadvertent access to system resources by trusted code.
 Deny is now obsolete, and access to resources is now determined solely by the granted permission set for an assembly.
 To limit access to files, you must run partially trusted code in a sandbox and assign it permissions only to resources that the code is allowed to access.
 For information about running an application in a sandbox, see How to: Run Partially Trusted Code in a Sandbox.